Register for each event individually or book the whole series to get a substantial discount - scroll down for all dates in the series.

 |Green Register Members - Whole Series (save £90)||£150.00|

 |Non Members - This event only||£40.00|

 Help spread the word

-Please help us and let your friends, colleagues and followers know about our page: ENE Series: Session 4 Energy system solutions for affordable net-zero housing
+Please help us and let your friends, colleagues and followers know about our page: ENE Series: Session 8 Cost effective solutions for low carbon retrofit of existing housing

 You can also share the below link in an email or on your website: